 But if the value of the stock goes down before you sell it, you would pay taxes on the gain with the current price.
 For example, if that same employer stock with a cost basis of $100,000 decreases in value to $550,000, and you sell the stock at that price, you would pay long-term capital gains taxes on the gain of $450,000.
 You can sell some or all of the shares at any time that makes the most sense for your financial situation after they are in the non-qualified brokerage account.

 The triggering event does not determine when you can initiate the NUA strategy.
 To see how that would work, view the visual example at the end of this article.

 Here are additional rules and considerations:

-- The lump-sum distribution from the employer plan must happen in a single taxable year.
-If you take distributions early, the strategy may not work.
+- The lump-sum distribution of your balance from the employer plan must happen in a single taxable year.
+If you take distributions in earlier years, the strategy may not work.
 Discuss an approach with your tax professional before taking any distributions from your plan.

 - At the time of the lump-sum distribution, you will incur a tax bill for the cost basis at your ordinary income tax rate.
-If you wait until you’re in a lower tax bracket the year after you retire to use the NUA strategy, it could help lessen that tax bill.
+If you wait until you’re in a lower tax bracket, for example, in the year after you retire, to use the NUA strategy, it could help lessen that tax bill.
 You will pay taxes on the rest of the distribution unless you roll it over to an IRA.
 (If you do a direct rollover, you can avoid the potential 20% withholding.)